awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ```

 **Key ID**  <a name="key-id-key-id"></a>
 The key ID uniquely identifies a CMK within an account and Region\.
-For help finding the key ID of a CMK, see [Finding the Key ID and ARN](find-cmk-id-arn.md)\.
+For help finding the key ID of a CMK, see [Finding the key ID and ARN](find-cmk-id-arn.md)\.
 The following is an example key ID\.

 ```